 Get a taste of old Okinawa

-Native Okinawan Village is the re-creation of an old community of the 17th to 19th centuries, during the Ryukyu Kingdom era.
-Visitors can explore traditional houses, high-floored storehouses, a sacred grove and spring, and a worship house for religious rituals.
-The traditional lifestyle of Okinawa is entertainingly presented at the Jitude’s House (house of the lord) by obaa (grandma in Okinawan dialect) between 10:00 and 16:00 every day.
-Complimentary tea and saataa andagii (Okinawan doughnuts) are served along with the opportunity to play the sanshin (an Okinawan string instrument) and learn traditional dance free of charge.
-This is a perfect place to get in touch with cheerful, friendly Okinawan obaa and experience the culture of this longevity island.
+The Native Okinawan Village is the re-creation of an old community of the 17th to 19th centuries, during the Ryukyu Kingdom era.
+Visitors can explore traditional houses, high-floored storehouses, a sacred grove, a spring and a building for religious rituals.
+The traditional lifestyle of Okinawa is presented by cheerful and entertaining obaa (elderly women) at the Jitude’s House between 10:00 and 16:00 every day.
+Tea and candies are served and visitors can try their hand at playing the sanshin (an Okinawan stringed instrument) and learn traditional dance free of charge.
+This is a great place to get a glimpse of Okinawa’s past.